"Laotian Diaspora" Acrylic on Canvas, 16ft x 8ft, 2018

 As a refugee, the process of connecting and disconnecting with a place or community are abstracted ideas of migration as an immigrant.
 The collage and painting process is unpredictable and is an ongoing dialogue about assimilating and relocating into another culture and space.
 The work capture and embrace architecture and built environment in its state of flux.
 Teetering between realism and abstraction, I fold space and time to connect with the fleeting world.
 To achieve a kaleidoscopic effect, I employ multiple viewpoints, rhythmic fragmentations, and strong color contrast to fuse both the contemporary and historical landscape elements into one.

 Sept.
 20th-Dec.
 30th 2018: I have just been invited to be part of the Hunter Invitational Exhibition at the Hunter Museum of Art, Chattanooga,TN.
 Very excited indeed and l can't wait to start working on new works for the show.

-Fall 2018: I will be part of an upcoming Fall 2018 creative projects for Southeast Asian diaspora/Lao Diaspora Storytelling Project by Laos in the House: Founder Chanda Phaengdara Potter https://www.laosinthehouse.com
+Fall 2018: I will be part of an upcoming Fall 2018 creative projects for Southeast Asian diaspora/Lao Diaspora Storytelling Project by Little Laos on the Prairie: Founder Chanda Phaengdara Potter www.theseadproject.org and http://littlelaosontheprairie.org